-(B) The potential risks associated with taking the aid-in-dying medication to be prescribed.
+(B) The potential risks associated with ingesting the requested aid-in-dying drug.

-(C) The probable result of taking the aid-in-dying medication to be prescribed.
+(C) The probable result of ingesting the aid-in-dying drug.

-(D) The possibility that he or she may choose to obtain the medication but not take it.
+(D) The possibility that he or she may choose to obtain the aid-in-dying drug but not take it.

-(E) The feasible alternatives or additional treatment opportunities, including, but not limited to, comfort care, hospice care, palliative care, and pain control.
+(E) The feasible alternatives or additional treatment options, including, but not limited to, comfort care, hospice care, palliative care, and pain control.

-(3) Refer the qualified individual to a consulting physician for medical confirmation of the diagnosis, prognosis, and for a determination that the qualified individual is competent and has complied with the provisions of this part.
+(3) Refer the individual to a consulting physician for medical confirmation of the diagnosis and prognosis, and for a determination that the individual has the capacity to make medical decisions and has complied with the provisions of this part.